andybywire/sanity-plugin-taxonomy-manager/README.md

 3. Create and describe Concepts.
     - All fields *except* PrefLabel are optional, and are to be used as best fits the needs of your information modeling task.
     - All Concept fields map to elements of the machine readable data model described in the [W3C SKOS Recommendation](https://www.w3.org/TR/skos-reference/).
+4. Tag resources with concepts and then integrate into search indexing, navigation, and semantic web services.
+    - 👉  Examples to come!

 ## Configuration